yuyenchu/FNIP/README.md

 ## Configuration

 1. Click the extension icon in your browser toolbar
-2. Enter your API key in the settings
+2. Enter your API key in the settings ([HuggingFace](https://huggingface.co/settings/tokens/new?globalPermissions=inference.serverless.write&tokenType=fineGrained) or [GPT](https://api.chatanywhere.org/v1/oauth/free/render))
 3. Select your preferred LLM provider (HuggingFace or GPT)

 ## Usage